usccolumbia/BERTOS/README.md

 # BERTOS
-BERTOS: transformer for oxidation state prediction
+BERTOS: transformer language model for oxidation state prediction

+Machine Learning and Evolution Laboratory\\
+Department of computer science and Engineering\\
+University of South Carolina

 ## Table of Contents
 - [Installations](##installations)